Skip to main content

 What is PCI compliance?

-Fraudsters constantly search for ways to steal customer data, and as a business accepting card payments, it’s your responsibility to protect your customers’ financial information by becoming PCI compliant.
-In the unfortunate event of a data breach, your customers could suffer, and you might face penalties of up to £90 for each compromised card.
+If your business takes card payments, you’re in the money—but you’ve got some responsibilities, too!
+With fraudsters lurking around every corner, it’s super important to keep your customers' financial info safe by becoming PCI compliant.
+If there’s a data breach, your customers could be at risk, and you could face fines of up to £90 for each compromised card.

 Please visit How to report your PCI compliance to make sure you’ve completed all the necessary steps.